Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions framework

 The action space is typically defined by the environment designer based on domain-specific knowledge.
-Depending on the problem, it may be more natural to model the action space as either discrete or continuous.
-In both cases, the agent's policy at a given state $s$ can often be interpreted as first producing distribution parameters $\Tppolicy(s)$, followed by sampling an action $A \sim \pa(\cdot | \Tppolicy(s))$ from the resulting distribution.
-With a slight abuse of notation, we denote $\Tppolicy: \cS \to \cTA$ as the part of the policy $\pi_\pparams$ that maps states to distribution parameters, and by $\pa(\cdot | \Ta)$ the distribution over actions defined by parameters $\Ta \in \cTA$.
+Depending on the problem, it may be more natural to model the action space as discrete, continuous, or a hybrid of both.
+In all cases, the agent's policy at a given state $s$ can often be interpreted as first producing distribution parameters $\Tppolicy(s)$, followed by sampling an action $A \sim \pa(\cdot | \Tppolicy(s))$ from the resulting distribution.
+With a slight abuse of notation, we denote $\Tppolicy : \cS \to \cTA$ as the part of the policy $\pi_\pparams$ that maps states to distribution parameters, and $\pa(\cdot | \Ta)$ as the distribution over actions parameterized by $\Ta \in \cTA$.
+Note that $\cTA$ is usually continuous.

 In the classical RL framework, both $\Tppolicy$ and $\pa$ are considered part of the agent, as in the left of \cref{fig:agent_env_boundary}.
-In this work, we introduce the \emph{parameters-as-actions framework}: the agent outputs distribution parameters $\Tppolicy(s)$ as its action, while the sampling process $A \sim \pa(\cdot | \Tppolicy(s))$ is treated as part of the environment, depicted on the right in \cref{fig:agent_env_boundary}.

-This reformulation leads to a new MDP in which the action space is the parameter space $\cTA$.
-The reward and transition functions in this MDP become:
+In this work, we introduce the \emph{distributions-as-actions framework}: the agent outputs distribution parameters $\Tppolicy(s)$ as its action, while the sampling process $A \sim \pa(\cdot | \Tppolicy(s))$ is treated as part of the environment, depicted on the right in \cref{fig:agent_env_boundary}.
+This reformulation leads to a new MDP in which the action space is the distribution parameter space $\cTA$.
+The transition and reward functions in this MDP become